treeverse/lakeFS/docs/integrations/spark.md

 There are two ways you can use lakeFS with Spark:

 * Using the [S3 gateway](#use-the-s3-gateway): get started quickly!
-* Using the [lakeFS-specific Hadoop FileSystem](#use-the-lakefs-specific-hadoop-filesystem): fully unlock the performance of lakeFS.
+* Using the [lakeFS Hadoop FileSystem](#use-the-lakefs-hadoop-filesystem): fully unlock the performance of lakeFS.

 ## Use the S3 gateway